damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/README.md

  ```
   Metadata:
  It includes all of the components and their sub-components.

+ - Architecttural representation of structure

  Moreover, documentation of components of design should provide the information to answer the question that include:

-    -  how is possible to provide/make them (for example, kit, board, etc.)?
+ -  How should provide/make the components (for example, kit, board, etc.)?
-    -  Is it possible to buy them?
+ -  Is it possible to buy the components?
-    -  How is possible to reproduce the device of electrical components?
+ -  How to reproduce the device of electrical components?
  -  etc.
   ```

 #### *Example of architectural structure:* [PSLab](https://pslab.io/)